openneuropet/outreach/BIDS_derivatives2023/derivatives_goals.md

 2. There are two views on derivatives: A. it should store the outcome of a pipeline + share code B. it should document every steps, and thus store every step. --> what is your view? --> to help developing BEP derivatives, would it be useful to have a framework/guidelines considering the focus of derivatives i.e. re-usage?
 3. Given your involvement in BIDS and derivatives, what is/are the current roadblocks to advance your project?

-Answer were collected by email and compiled and assembled into broad categories.
+Answer were collected by email and compiled and assembled into broad categories using Cyrils' totally subjective judgement.

 # Results